 Federowicz, Santana hit early HRs, Rangers top White Sox 7-4

+Kelley had bullpen coach Oscar Marin inform the dugout that he was prepared to get four outs, particularly since fellow relievers José Leclerc and Chris Martin weren’t available.

+“I’m not the freshest I’ve ever been,” said Kelley, 35, who took over the closer’s role from Leclerc in mid-April, “but I felt like I could get four outs if we needed.”

-Kelley struck out Tim Anderson to strand runners at second and third in the eighth inning after the White Sox had scored three runs to pull within 5-4.
-Kelley pitched a scoreless ninth for his 10th save, preserving the win for rookie Adrian Sampson (6-4).
+Kelley struck out Tim Anderson to strand runners at second and third in the eighth after the White Sox had scored three runs to pull to 5-4.
+He pitched a scoreless ninth for his 10th save, preserving the win for rookie Adrian Sampson (6-4).

-One of the Rangers’ two insurance runs in the eighth was driven in by Delino DeShields, whose fielding error in the top of the inning contributed to the Chicago rally.

-In winning the final two games of the three-game series, the Rangers have won three of their last four games and either won or split eight straight series.
+The 25 pitches were the most that Kelley has thrown this season.

+“We like to keep his pitch total down,” Rangers manager Chris Woodward said.
+“He’s so max on every pitch that it’s not in his best interest or ours to keep him out there for too long.”

 Sampson, who earned his first major league win on May 17, allowed one run and seven hits in seven innings, struck out four and walked one.
 He gave up the run on three straight singles to begin the fifth inning, Eloy Jiménez scoring on an opposite-field hit by Anderson.
 Sampson retired the next three batters without allowing the ball out of the infield.

-Ivan Nova (3-6) gave up three earned runs in six innings.
+Ivan Nova (3-6) gave up three earned runs in six innings for Chicago.
 Nova is 0-2 in his last six starts.

+“The guys obviously at the end chipped away a little bit, having the tying and winning runs on second and third, had a couple opportunities,” White Sox manager Rick Renteria said.
+“We weren’t able to get anything across, but we still continued to battle.”

-In Chicago eighth, Pete Fairbanks, the first of three Texas relievers, allowed the only four batters whom he faced to reach, walking James McCann with the bases loaded with none out.
+In Chicago’s eighth, Pete Fairbanks, the first of three Texas relievers, allowed all four batters he faced to reach, walking James McCann with the bases loaded with none out.

 TRAINER’S ROOM

-White Sox: RHP Dylan Covey (shoulder inflammation) pitched a side session on Sunday, and manager Rick Renteria will decide on Covey’s status during the next series in Boston.
+White Sox: RHP Dylan Covey (shoulder inflammation) pitched a side session on Sunday, and Renteria will decide on Covey’s status during the next series in Boston.

 UP NEXT